manoj-netizenn/one-stop-pos/README.md

 <h2 align="center"><u>one stop app</u></h2>

-<h4 align="center"> inventory for services </h4>

 <p align="center">
 <br>
 </p>

 ### [+] Description
 A front-end application for a Point of Sale (POS) system, designed to provide an intuitive interface for offering services such as event planning, yoga sessions.
-This application supports functionalities for add to cart ,edit details in cart and payment page and generates receipt
+This application supports functionalities for add to cart ,edit details in cart and payment page and generating receipt

+### [+] Requirements
+ - npm
+ - react

 ### [+] Installation
  - `cd "project directory"`
  - `npm install`